-For those wondering about "Target Resolution," instead of listing a particular pricepoint (since price will vary somewhat with vender/e-tailer) I have listed here what type of resolutions you can expect to be playing most of today's games (with AA and AF on of course) on such a rig, both standard and widescreen resolutions were taken into consideration.
+For those wondering about "Target Resolution," instead of listing a particular price point (since price will vary somewhat with vendor/e-tailer) I have listed here what type of resolutions you can expect to be playing most of today's games (with AA and AF on of course) on such a rig, both standard and widescreen resolutions were taken into consideration.

-The latest Wolfdale core has brought even more improvements to the already excellent Intel Core 2 Duo family.
-These improvements include shrinking down to the 45nm manufacturing process, additional SSE 4.1 instructions and increased cache.
-The E7200 represents the entry level offering for the Wolfdale family and anyone on a budget will love this processor and its overclocking potential.
+For the Intel platform we stick with the latest Wolfdale core.
+The Wolfdale core includes a shrink to the 45nm manufacturing process, additional SSE 4.1 instructions and increased cache.
+The E7400 represents the latest entry level offering for the Wolfdale family, replacing the E7300 I recommended in my previous guide and anyone on a budget will love this processor and its overclocking potential.

-The stock HSF will provide ample cooling power for your Core 2 Duo, but you want to treat your CPU right don't you???
-The Zalman CNPS9500 LED is an excellent HSF, offering high quality air cooling while remaining extremely quiet.
-And it does it in style with an LED fan and unique copper finned design.
+Zalman CNPS9500 The stock HSF will provide ample cooling power for your Core 2 Duo or Phenom II, but you want to treat your CPU right don't you???
+The Zalman CNPS9500 series offers versions for either AMD or Intel processors, offering high quality air cooling while remaining extremely quiet.
+And it can do it in style with an LED fan and unique copper finned design.

 Good chipset cooling.
 Chipsets these days continue to run hotter.
 Better cooling means improved stability, improved longevity and better overclocking potential.
 Be mindful when using a passively cooled motherboard (even one with the works, including copper heatsinks and heatpipes) to ensure that you can provide the coolers with adequate airflow.